• 70 Cowcaddens Road, Glasgow Caledonian University

 Research interests

-He sits on the Scotland consortia of the Council for Allied Health Professions Research, the executive committee (as treasurer) of the British Orthopaedic Research Society, and is part of the EPSRC Osteoarthritis Technology network.
+He currently leads the Scotland consortia of the Community for Allied Health Professions Research (CAHPR), and is a trustee of the British Orthopaedic Research Society.
 He is associate journal editor for research methodlogy at the Knee, having been on the editorial board of BMC musculoskeletal disorders for a number of years.

 Expertise related to UN Sustainable Development Goals